VictorTaelin/bend_program_search_example/README.md

 ## Note

-The algorithms listed here are illustrative and not meant to be efficient.
-Our fastest λ-Calculus evaluators use HOAS rather than explicit substitutions, for example, which performs extremely well on HVM.
-Moreover, there is a promising new technique to perform fast program search by exploiting superposition (fan nodes) on Interaction Combiantors.
-There are compelling results here, which we aim to publish in the future!
+Just to be clear, this repo is just benchmarking some very very naive program search on GPUs for demonstration purposes.
+The real algorithms we're using are not public yet!